alexjohnj/SimpleCode/_posts/2011/04/2011-04-09-introduction-to-cocoa-bindings.md

 @end
 {% endhighlight %}

 A quick run-through of the code shows that we’re creating a variable called `foo`, creating synthesised accessor methods for it and then in the `init` method we’re setting the value to be 50 using KVC.
 Note that instead of creating the synthesised accessor methods we could have written our own getter & setter methods however they must be written as follows: `(float)foo` and `(void)setfoo:(float)x`.
-If you’ve created your own variable then it must follow that naming patter for your getter & setter methods or else the KVC and therefore bindings for that value won’t work.
+If you’ve created your own variable then it must follow that naming pattern for your getter & setter methods or else the KVC and therefore bindings for that value won’t work.

 The next step in our bindings example is to edit our _MainMenu.xib_ file.
 Create a UI similar to what I’ve done using a NSSlider and a label: